defunSM/Data-Science-Portfolio/Diasaster Response Classification/README.md

 #### Tokenization
 ---

 For the text message data we need to handle capitalization, punctuation, lemmatization.
+Stemming was avoided due to stemming can often cause loss in information.

 ```python
 def tokenize(text):